Aldar-M-Abdu/cultural_heritage_platform/frontend/README.md

 - User accounts with favorites/bookmarking functionality
 - Advanced search capabilities across the entire collection
 - Mobile-responsive design for access on all devices

+## API Configuration

+The frontend automatically tries multiple API endpoint formats to find the working backend URL.
+If you need to manually configure the API endpoint, you can set the `VITE_API_BASE_URL` environment variable.

+Examples:
+- Local development: `VITE_API_BASE_URL=http://localhost:8000`
+- Production: `VITE_API_BASE_URL=https://api.cultural-heritage.example.com`

+If no base URL is provided, the application will make relative requests and try several common API path patterns.